-This article was last updated on April 1
+This article was last updated on May 6

 America now has a 10.2% unemployment rate.
 Ouch.
-Even though this was expected it was still a shock to see double digit figures, espically when it looked like the economy was on the mend.
+Even though this was expected it was still a shock to see double digit figures, especially when it looked like the economy was on the mend.
 For many workers in the current generation, this is a definitely an alarming top line figure.
 What’s worse is that the real unemployment rate (which includes part-timers and the like) is probably even higher.
 I foresee unemployment reaching 11% mid next year and I hope the economic recovery we are seeing right now stays the course so that more jobs get created.

 Another question I get asked a lot, and is the subject of some of my more popular posts, is what’s going to happen with the US dollar and “Should I invest in Gold?”
 With a falling US dollar which is correlated with rising gold prices (now well past $1000 an Ounce), my advice is to have some exposure to these trends which don’t look like going away but to make sure you still diversify your portfolio.
 If you want to profit from a falling US dollar then invest in big US multinationals and foreign country ETF’s (I like Brazil based ETF’s now, which I will cover in an upcoming post).
-You can also try your hand at currency trading – sign up free for a practice eToro account – but be aware that this is a time consuming and high risk/return strategy.
-There are many ways to invest in Gold as outlined in this article, but the best way for most non-professional investors is to invest via an ETF.

 In another update to a previous post on buying a Mac or PC for my next laptop, I just saw some of the upcoming (Black Friday like) deals where Dell and HP laptops with Windows 7 are going for less than $400.
 This is about one third the price of a Mac, which makes buying a PC very cost-compelling.
-What’s more netboooks (mini-laptops) are retailing for less than $200!
-This holiday season is going to be a great time to buy Electronics – just check out some of the Amazon or Best Buy deals on right now!